cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 Systematic enumeration and examination of identifiable, guessable and unknown content locations, paths, file names, parameters, in order to find weaknesses and points where a security vulnerability might exist.
 Vulnerability Scanning includes both malicious scanning and friendly scanning by an authorised vulnerability scanning engine.
 It differs from Scraping in that its aim is to identify potential vulnerabilities.

 The exploitation of individual vulnerabilities is not included in the scope of this ontology, but this process of scanning.
 Vulnerability Scanning, along with Footprinting, Fingerprinting and Scraping often form part of application penetration testing.
-Vulnerabilty Scanning has sometimes been mistakenly called penetration testing, or vulnerability exploitation.
+Vulnerabilty Scanning has sometimes been mistakenly called penetration testing, or application security assessment, or vulnerability exploitation.

 #### Other Names and Terms

-Active/Passive vulnerability scanning; Known vulnerability scanning; Malicious crawling; Scanning; Vulnerability reconnaisance; Identifying vulnerable content management systems (CMS) and CMS components
+Active/Passive vulnerability scanning; Application-specific vulnerability discovery by site-crawling botnet; Automated vulnerability scannning; Identifying vulnerable content management systems (CMS) and CMS components; Known vulnerability scanning; Malicious crawling; Scanning; Vulnerability reconnaisance, Vulnerability scanner; Vulnerability scanning

 #### See Also